 - are proactive in finding opportunities with the agency.

 Having agencies lined up is a great way to ensure you secure a contract before you leave your permanent role, but often clients need you to start sooner than your notice period allows.
 Some may be flexible, but there may be a need for you to pre-emptively hand your notice in before securing a role.

-Timing your move
+Timing your move to contracting